gbarillot/dragonfly_helper/README.md

 <img src='/media/BAhbB1sHOgZmIjsyMDEyLzA3LzIzLzE2XzA5XzA4XzQ4NV9NYXJpZV9NQVlZQVNfU2VwaWFfZXRfVmVydC5KUEdbCDoGcDoKdGh1bWIiCjQ2eDMy' />
 ```

-I also needed better performance and caching... so I wrote this simple snippet and then I got the best of both worlds : paper_clip like URLs, perfomance AND on the fly image resizing.
+I also needed better performance and caching... so I wrote this simple snippet and then I got the best of both worlds : paper_clip like URLs, caching AND on the fly image resizing.

 ## Key benefits